boardfish/dissertation/contents/4-implementation.md

    current user owns; returning a 404 status code otherwise
 2. setting the object's associated user to the current user

-On its own, the second part of my solution would be insecure.
-The more standard way of doing this on update would be to strip out the incoming user ID from the hidden field in the form.
-However, there is good reasoning behind it.
+On its own, the second part of my solution would be insecure---if an attacking user accessed an object, they could make themselves its associated user and thus "steal" it.
+The more standard way of doing this, in the case of a `PUT`/`PATCH`, would be to strip out the incoming user ID from the hidden field in the form.
 This methodology is used on create as well as on update, which means that users cannot create records in other users' names.